guikarai/IBMDPP/protection.md

 ## 1. Protection

-### 1.1 Protection of the data (data is protected at the exfiltration point and off the platform)
+### 1.1 Protection of the data
+:white_check_mark: Data is protected at the exfiltration point and off the platform.

 You can find below how an IBM Data Privacy Passports administrator creates a TDO, from a particular DBMS, to a target DBMS (source may be the target).
 I took as example a source DBMS being a Linux on IBM Z PostgreSQL, and a target DBMS being AWS Oracle.
 * **(1a)** DPP Admin connects to DPP and uses DPP SQL functionalities.